What is Responsibility- Really?

 Where have I been blaming others?

-Where can I take fuller ownership?
+Where have I been avoiding ownership?

-Then make one visible correction.
+Then make that correction.

 Responsibility grows through practice.

-So What Is Responsibility — Really?
+So What Is Responsibility—Really?

-It is not punishment.
+Responsibility is not punishment.

-It is not weight.
+It is not merely weight.

-It is the decision to own your part in the world.
+Responsibility is the decision to own your part in the world.

-And the deeper truth:
+And the deeper truth is this:

-The more responsibility you can carry,
+The more responsibility you can carry, the more meaningful your life becomes.

 Ponder that.

-Related
+Related Reading

-What Is Discipline—Really?
+- What Is Discipline—Really?

-What Is Ethics—Really?
+- What Is Ethics—Really?

-First Principles of Education
+- First Principles of Education